isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Ghana/Processes.md

 | -------- | -------- |
 | Gold standard for the Global Goals (GS4GG)   |All methodologies published after 1 Jan 2016 except those under the "Land Use and Forestry &amp; Agriculture" category of GS4GG. |
 |Verified Carbon Standard (VCS)|All methodologies published after 1 Jan 2016 except those that are under the "Sectoral scope 14" category of VCS and are not indicated below: Scenario 2a and 3 of VCS Jurisdictional and Nested REDD+ (JNR) framework <br> VM0012 <br> VM0017 <br> VM0021 <br> VM0022 <br> VM0024 <br> VM0026 <br> VM0032 <br> VM0033 <br> VM0036 <br> VM0040 <br> VM0041 <br> VM0042|

+*1: Please note that carbon crediting programme has the same meaning as an international offset programme in the IA*